 If you write about innovation or creativity there are certain books people will continually tell you to read.
 I’ve kept track, and the top # of mentions have gone to: Malcolm Gladwell, Connections by James Burke, and A Whole new mind, by Daniel Pink.
-I’d already read Gladwell and much of Burke, and this week finally read A whole new mind.
+I’d already read Gladwell and much of Burke, and this week I finally read A Whole New Mind.

 Short review: